CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q11: Can we schedule constant sparring for our team?

+A11: No. Only one CFE infrastructure exists, and we must share this resource between all competitors and DARPA/CGC continuous readiness testing.
+Only with constant, serial, unscheduled sparring can time on this shared resource be distributed to teams in a manner that is both abundant and fair.

 Q10: Could improper handling of transmits and receives (including truncation) in PoV negotiation cause TI API PoV feedback "protocol" or "invalid type" errors?

 A10: Yes.